psf/black/docs/the_black_code_style/current_style.md

 _Black_ aims for consistency, generality, readability and reducing git diffs.
 Similar language constructs are formatted with similar rules.
 Style configuration options are deliberately limited and rarely added.
-Previous formatting isn't taken into account, except for the magic trailing comma and preserving newlines.
+Previous formatting is taken into account as little as possible, with rare exceptions like the magic trailing comma.
 The coding style used by _Black_ can be viewed as a strict subset of PEP 8.

 _Black_ reformats entire files in place.
 It doesn't reformat blocks that start with `# fmt: off` and end with `# fmt: on`, or lines that ends with `# fmt: skip`.